Patient's Query

 Hello doctor,

-My fiance is having diabetes type 2.
-And I want to know what will be the impact in the following scenario.
-Can she postpone her period by eight days as we have some rituals to perform during our wedding?
+My fiancé has type 2 diabetes.
+And I want to know what the impact will be in the following scenario.
+Can she postponeherperiod by eight days, as we have some rituals to perform during our wedding?
 What will be the impact if she uses contraceptive pills in case of birth control?
-Will she face any problem during pregnancy?
+Will she face any problems during pregnancy?

 Hi,